wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 Git is currently the most widely used version control system in the world, mostly thanks to GitHub.
 By that measure, I'd argue that it's also the most misunderstood version control system in the world.

 This statement probably doesn't ring true straight away because on the surface, Git is pretty simple.
 It's really easy to pick up if you've come from another VCS like Subversion or Mercurial.
 It's even relatively easy to pick up if you've never used a VCS before.
 Everybody understands adding, committing, pushing and pulling; but this is about as far as Git's simplicity goes.
-Past this point, Git is shrouded by fear, uncertainty and doubt.
+Past this point, Git is shrouded by fear, uncertainty and doubt.<!--more-->

 Once you start talking about branching, merging, rebasing, multiple remotes, remote-tracking branches, detached HEAD states...
 Git becomes less of an easily-understood tool and more of a feared deity.
 Anybody who talks about no-fast-forward merges is regarded with quiet superstition, and even veteran hackers would rather stay away from rebasing "just to be safe".